 Recapture of allowance deducted for qualified GO Zone property.
-If, in any year after the year you claim the special depreciation allowance for qualified GO Zone property, the property ceases to be used in the GO Zone, you may have to recapture as ordinary income the excess benefit you received from claiming the special depreciation allowance.
+If, in any year after the year you claim the special depreciation allowance for qualified GO Zone property (including specified GO Zone extension property), the property ceases to be used in the GO Zone, you may have to recapture as ordinary income the excess benefit you received from claiming the special depreciation allowance.
 For additional guidance, see Notice 2008-25 on page 484 of Internal Revenue Bulletin 2008-9.